 As dental professionals we know that the dental insurance model is broken and has been for sometime.
 And we know that dental insurance providers are often the ones making the care decisions for our patients based on coverage and limitations.

-With the pandemic raging on with no clear end in sight, many businesses are forced to make hard decisions about what costs can be eliminated and what can not.
+Many businesses are being forced to make hard decisions about what costs can be eliminated and what can not.

 “Although health insurance is a top priority for small businesses, in the wake of the pandemic-related economic challenges, nearly one-third of survey respondents indicated they were not sure they could keep up with premium payments beyond August 15, 2020.
 The resulting disruption in health insurance coverage could have significant impacts on health care access and delivery.” catalyst.nejm.org

 Although there are still many unknowns with the pandemic, one thing is becoming more and more clear.
 Dental insurance – an already broken system – is being badly impacted by the pandemic.
 Patients are losing their dental benefits and that poses a great risk to practices.

 According to market research, uninsured patients visit the dentist 3x’s less often.
 This also means their treatment plan acceptance is much much lower.
 While uninsured patients value their oral health, the concern over unknown costs keep them from routine visits.
 But there is good news!
 89% of uninsured patients are interested in purchasing a dental plan if it has transparent pricing options that are affordable.

 And that’s the silver lining for dentists.
 The pandemic has allowed patients to look up and question some of the institutional practices that run our country, like insurance.
 Many are not liking what they are seeing and want to make a switch.